sarthakgirdhar/Personal-Projects/Airline Delays and Airport Performance/README.md

  - DAX calculations to create new measures, tables, and columns.
  - Visualizations (line chart, bar chart, donut chart, card visuals, text boxes, conditional sub-headings, action-based buttons, icons as buttons, use of tooltips, accessible theme, etc.)

-The comprehensive slides can be viewed [here](Airline Delays and Airport Performance/Presentation slides.pdf).
+The comprehensive slides can be viewed [here] (Airline Delays and Airport Performance/Presentation slides.pdf).